 She holds a Ph.D. in Religion and Social Ethics and a Juris Doctor Degree, both from the University of Southern California, is a member of the Bar of the Supreme Court of the United States, and is an Affiliate of The Pluralism Project at Harvard University.

 Her publications include:

-The Wiley Blackwell Companion to Religion and Politics in the U.S. (2016), for which Professor McGraw is the sole editor.
+The Wiley Blackwell Companion to Religion and Politics in the U.S. (2016), for which Professor McGraw served as editor and author contributor.

 Many Peoples, Many Faiths: Women and Men in the World Religions (Prentice-Hall 1999- , several editions), which Professor McGraw co-authors with Robert S. Ellwood, Professor Emeritus University of Southern California this highly regarded and widely used world religions.
-The tenth edition is available as of March 2013.
+The tenth edition was published in 2014.

 Taking Religious Pluralism Seriously: Spiritual Politics on America's Sacred Ground (Baylor University Press, 2005) welcomes many voices of America's religiously pluralistic society into public conversation.
 In addition to serving as co-editor (with Jo Renee Formicola), Professor McGraw is a contributing author.
 This book was reviewed by Jon Meacham in the cover article of the December 25, 2005 "New York Times Book Review" as an "important new book."
 In that review, Mr. Meacham credited Professor McGraw with "coining the term 'America's Sacred Ground.'"